Darvish Ks 12, Machado helps Padres beat Diamondbacks 6-2

 Machado and Eric Hosmer homered for the Padres, who blew a 5-0 lead in the series opener Friday night and lost 8-5.

-Darvish’s only big mistake was allowing Christian Walker’s two-run homer to left-center with one out in the second, his fifth, for a 2-1 lead.
-Kole Calhoun was aboard on a leadoff walk.

-Hosmer tied the game in the bottom of the inning with a leadoff shot down the right-field line, his eighth.
+Hosmer tied the game in the second with a leadoff shot down the right-field line, his eighth.
 Machado homered to left with two outs in the first, his 21st.

 The Padres loaded the bases against Taylor Widener with no outs in the fourth and failed to score.
 Victor Caratini popped up to shortstop and Darvish grounded into a double play.